Indoor Play in Queens: 13 Play Spaces and Kiddie Gyms with Open Play Hours

 The sole independent indoor play space in Sunny/Wood, this 1,900-square-foot play space for children ages 0 to 9 was opened by a local mom who ran a neighborhood daycare for 11 years.
 Attractions include a two-level maze, a small bounce house and a play area with a kitchen, toys and dress-up clothes, plus a gated baby zone for tiny tots.
 In addition to drop-in play, Sabrina's offers daycare, camp, classes and parties.

 1-11 44th Road between 9th and 10th Streets, Suite 402

 We raved about this beautiful state-of-the-art sensory gym when we visited in 2013.
 Highlights include a rock climbing wall with ropes, a ball pit, a two-story castle for imaginative play with an exit slide, swings, a zip line and toys.
-Open play is available for children of all abilities on Saturdays from noon to 1pm.
+Open play is available for children of all abilities on Thursdays and Saturdays.
 Additional times are often available so check the Facebook page or call 718-433-4434 for updates.
 Since a maximum of 10 kids can play at a time, reservations are required.
 Cost is $30 per hour session with siblings paying half-price.
 A 10-pack costs $250.

 Artistic Stitch Sports Complex – Glendale

 Great for older kids who have outgrown kiddie gyms, this athletics complex offers a wide variety of sports activities like soccer, kickball, wiffleball, dodgeball, football, rock climbing and even high-tech 3D batting cages.
 Drop-in rates are available for most sports clinics and private lessons, and you get discounts for buying multiple sessions at once.
 If you work up an appetite, there's a kid-friendly bistro onsite.

 162-26 Cross Bay Boulevard between 162nd and 163rd Avenues